Jesse-Deatherage/Jesse-Deatherage/README.md

-### Hi there 👋
-Welcome!
+👋 Welcome!
 I’m using my 8+ years experience to focus on Data Analytics projects.

+🔹  I recently invested in growing my Data Analytics knowledge to combine with my successful Customer Success career in SaaS HR Tech building strong leadership ability, emotional intelligence, and experience in storytelling with data to cultivate trust with internal & external stakeholders.

+🔹 I'm #opentowork and actively seeking my next opportunity.
+Let's chat!

+📩 My email is jessedeatherage@gmail.com
 <!--
 **Jesse-Deatherage/Jesse-Deatherage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.